dannywillems/web-ocaml-rust-tuto/001-basic-mixed-hello-world/README.md

 We are now ready to bundle:
 ```
-# « make bundle » or « npm run serve » can also be used
+# « make bundle » or « npm run serve » can also be used.
+It is supposed webpack is in your PATH.
+You may need to update it with `npm bin`
 webpack
 ```